iancoleman/codechain_exploration/readme.md

 0 sigctl 2
 ```

-## Using the second signer
+## Approving the second signer

 Presumably the first signer (who has all the rights to the repo) must approve
 the second signer.

-At this point the second signer will commit their key (but without any signing
-rights) to the repo and git push it so the first key can receive and approve
-the new key.

-Ok... so as the first key now I have pulled the second key changes.
+Now operating as the first key, I have pulled the second key changes using
+`git pull`

 It's worth checking whether any codechain stuff is pending before
 getting into any git/code changes.